FastPictureViewer Codec Pack 2.2R3

 Extension(s) Name Auto rotate Metadata Remarks

-*.dds DirectX DDS n/a n/a The DDS codec supports uncompressed textures and several compression variants and pixel formats, including DXT1/3/5, YUV422 and R16G16B16A16 HALF.
-The codec reads all sample images supplied with the DirectX SDK.
+*.dds DirectX DDS n/a n/a Our DirectX DDS codec supports uncompressed textures and several compression variants and pixel formats, including DXT1/3/5, YUV422 and R16G16B16A16 HALF, BGR565, BGRA5551, 16bppGrayHalf, RGBA1010102 and RGBA1010102XR 30-bit formats, 32bppRGBE, 1bppBW as well as ATI 3Dc texture compression formats (ATI1N, ATI2N, ATI2N_XY, ATI2N_DXT5).
+The codec currently reads all sample images supplied with the June 2010 DirectX SDK and all format variants written by Visual Studio 2012's picture editor, except BC6H and BC7 which are DirectX11-specific.
+As of today the DDS codec reads more than 60 format variants!

 *.tga, *.tpic,